-I am an Irish vet - qualifying in UCD Dublin 10 years ago.
-I am Originally from County Armagh but mostly call county Wicklow home these days.
-Over the decade I have worked in a variety of vet roles - from rural Ireland to the big cities of Australia and New Zealand.
-I wanted to be a vet from a very young age and I am passionate about my work.
-I love working with animals and people and all the fun and camaraderie that can arise.
+I am an Irish vet – qualifying in UCD Dublin 10 years ago.
+I am Originally from County Armagh Northern Ireland.
+Over the last decade I have worked in a variety of vet roles, from rural Ireland, to the big cities of Australia and New Zealand.
+I am a newcomer to writing in recent years.
+I love to write nonfiction stories from my work as a vet ( humour / memoir) and more recently some adult fiction.

 From the chapter – The Craic’d Sheep Farmers

 Craic pronounced ‘crack’ has nothing to do with the illicit substance but it is just as addictive.
 Craic happens in many different places.
-Good craic can give you goosebumps, but mighty craic can raise the hairs at the back of your neck.
-It is subconscious and joyful, better than just fun and laughter alone - it enlivens an experience .
-It’s like the monosodium glutamate (msg) seasoning on your chips that elevates them to another level and just like msg- too much craic mightn’t be good for you either!
+Good craic can give you goosebumps, but mighty craic can knock your socks off!
+It is subconscious and joyful, better than just fun and laughter alone – it enlivens an experience .
+It’s like the monosodium glutamate (MSG) seasoning on your chips that elevates them to another level and just like MSG- too much craic mightn’t be good for you either.
 It has similarity to the English man’s banter but Irish Craic is better!
-You can do certain things for the craic, like an Australian would - for the shits and giggles.
+You can do certain things for the craic, like an Australian would – for the shits and giggles.
 There could be craic even at a funeral- if it’s not an overwhelmingly sad one, especially if a previously unannounced offspring of the deceased turns up.
 There certainly is no craic in misery.
 A full measure of craic is said to be ninety.
 Some people have it, some people crave it, unfortunately some people are minus craic and yet other people will never get it.
 It’s not just drunken frivolity, its more than a gossip’s tale or scandal.
 Any age group can have it.
 Irish people can detect and find it – they live for it!
-The Potts’ farm was full of it, I would come to think of them fondly as the Craic Potts.
+The Potts’ farm was full of it.
+I would come to think of them fondly as – the Craic Potts.